sharktacos/OpenColorIO-configs/StdX_ACES/README.md

 Defined as color picking role to pick colors in sRGB/Rec.709 primaries with slight desaturation (0.85 based on rec709 luma) resulting in colors having around 0.95 max saturation.
 Standard computer color pickers lead artists to pick extremely saturated neon colors.
 With the Rec2020 gamut of ACEScg this is exaserbated.
 The motivation is to have a color picker which encourages artists to pick painterly colors, meaning one has to lower the luminance to achieve deeply saturated colors.<p>

-**Input - Premiere Pro - ACEScg**
-Input color space for Premiere Pro for EXR files in ACES-2065-1 AP0 color space.
-Premiere adds a BT.1886 2.4 gamma to EXR files, so this removes that to properly bring the file into scene-linear.
-Using OCIO you'll want to use this color space for the in and ACEScct for the out in order to grade in log.